 Birdella Cox Lybbert grew up in humble circumstances.
 She dropped out of school in her teenage years to work and help make ends meet.
 Her specialty -- baking.
 Pies were a particular favorite.
 Over the years Birdella mastered her craft and consistently won "best pie" at local and state fairs.
 Her flaky crust and depth of flavor is what always set her apart.
 When you came to a pie contest and knew Birdella had entered, you knew you were only going for second place.
 As Birdella grew older, she became affectionately known as Grandma Birdie.
 In 2006, Birdella passed away at 94 years old.
 Her heart and soul are in her recipes, and although they are held sacred to her kids and grand kids, they are not held secret.
 That's how Birdie would want it.

 In that spirit of giving, Sharee Moss, Birdie's granddaughter moved to Post Falls, Idaho in 2012.
-Her husband Brad and their 5 kids live out in the woods south of state line exit in a home she designed and built herself.
+Her husband Brad and their 6 kids live out in the woods south of state line exit in a home she designed and built herself.
 "We wanted to live within minutes of my mom and dad who are in Liberty Lake.
 That was important to me."
 She has fallen in love with North Idaho.
 "I adore the people, community, the outdoors and nearly everything about North Idaho."
 Nearly?
-What she refers to is her and her family's love for pie.
+"Yep, nearly.
+There was NO pie shop!"
 Brad and Sharee have always talked about opening a pie shop if someone wasn't going to in the region.
 Then one day, 1003 N Spokane St in Post Falls, came up for sale.
 "My husband dropped our kids off at school and said 'I just saw the pie shop building!'"
 Sharee was less excited about the idea.
 "It was an aqua green old home with white pillars and a coral-colored door.
 It needed too much work."
 The old Post Falls State Farm Insurance Building was built in the 60s.
 Since being the "go to" place for Post Falls residents for insurance in the 70s and 80s -- it has been hair salon, tanning salon, re-used clothing store and the list goes on.

 Driving by the building a few more times after kid drop-off, Sharee kept getting a nagging feeling.
 "It was the only thing missing in Coeur d'Alene and Post Falls.
 I don't even know if Spokane has a dedicated pie shop!"
 Sharee asks, "What brings people together, around the table and talking more than pie?
 I am just saying, you rarely see people eating pie and crying at the same time."
 She's referring to bringing community together, putting aside differences and loving each other through a simple slice of pie.

 Birdie's Pie Shop is open Tuesday-Saturday.
 Closed on Sunday and Monday.
 "On Fridays, we really wanted to encourage couples to date.
 Dating is such an important part of our marriage.
 So we'll be open until 8:30pm, at least, and will stay open longer if the community wants it."
 Sharee says.
-On Saturdays they will open early (7am) with some breakfast pies and will have their staples ready for anyone who wants pie and ice-cream as well.
+On Saturdays they have breakfast pies (quiche) and will have their staples ready for anyone who wants pie and ice-cream as well.
 Yes, please!